Wallace & Gromit: History

+In September 2021, a bronze bench statue of Wallace & Gromit was unveiled in Preston, Lancashire, Park's home town.
+A statue of Feathers McGraw was later added as part of an extension in February 2025.
+In January 2022, a new feature film, Wallace & Gromit: Vengeance Most Fowl, was announced, which debuted first on the BBC on Christmas Day 2024, and was released worldwide on Netflix on 3 January 2025, winning two awards at the 78th British Academy Film Awards and additionally being nominated for the Academy Award for Best Animated Feature.

 Overview

 Wallace

+Wallace lives, along with his pet dog Gromit, at No. 62 West Wallaby Street that is in a part of Wigan in Greater Manchester, England.

-Wallace lives at 62 West Wallaby Street, Wigan, along with his pet dog Gromit.
-His surname is unknown.
-He usually wears a white shirt, brown wool trousers, a green knitted pullover, and a red tie.
-He is fond of cheese, especially Wensleydale, and crackers.
+He usually wears brown woollen trousers, a white shirt with detachable sleeves, and a red tie under a green vee-necked knitted sleeveless sweater.
+He is fond of cheese, especially Wensleydale, with crackers.

 Nick Park, his creator, said: "He's a very self-contained figure.
 A very homely sort who doesn't mind the odd adventure."
-He is loosely based on Park's father.
+He is loosely based on Park's father and Park has never made it clear as to whether Wallace is the character's forename or surname, preferring to leave this ambiguous.

-Wallace was voiced by Peter Sallis until 2010, and Ben Whitehead since 2005.
+Wallace was voiced by Peter Sallis until his retirement in 2010, being succeeded by Ben Whitehead.

-Wallace is an inveterate inventor, creating elaborate contraptions that often do not work as intended.
-Their appearance is similar to the illustrations of W. Heath Robinson and Rube Goldberg, and Nick Park has said of Wallace that all his inventions are designed around the principle of using a "sledgehammer to crack a nut".
+Wallace is an inveterate inventor, creating elaborate contraptions that often do not work wholly as intended.
+Their appearance is similar to the illustrations of W. Heath Robinson and Rube Goldberg, where Nick Park has said of Wallace that all his inventions are designed around the principle of using a "sledge-hammer to crack a nut".
 Some of Wallace's contraptions are based on real-life inventions.
-For example, his method of waking up in the morning uses a bed that tips over to wake up its owner, an invention that was exhibited at the Great Exhibition of 1851 by Theophilus Carter.
+For example, his method of waking up in the morning uses a bed that tips up to wake up its owner, an invention that was exhibited at the Great Exhibition of 1851 by Theophilus Carter.

-Wallace's official job varies; in A Close Shave, he is a window cleaner.
-In The Curse of the Were-Rabbit, Wallace runs a humane pest-control service, keeping the captured creatures (nearly all of which are rabbits) in the basement of his house.
-In the most recent short, A Matter of Loaf and Death, he is a baker.
-While he has shown himself to be skilled to some degree in the businesses he creates, an unexpected flaw in the inventions he uses to assist him in his latest venture or simple bad luck often ends up being his downfall.

-In the first photo shown on The Curse of the Were-Rabbit, it was revealed that Wallace once had a full head of hair and a very thick moustache with muttonchops.
-On the photo that shows Gromit's graduation at Dogwarts, he had lost his beard, but still had a little hair, in the form of side burns just above his ears.
-In The Wrong Trousers, he still uses a hair-dryer.
-In A Matter of Loaf and Death, when Wallace is talking to Gromit, a picture is seen behind Gromit of Wallace with a brown beard and brown hair.

-Wallace has had three love interests.
-The first was Wendolene Ramsbottom, which ended quickly when Wendolene told Wallace that cheese gives her a rash.
-The second was Lady Tottington in The Curse of the Were-Rabbit, whom Wallace fondly calls "Totty".
-In A Matter of Loaf and Death, Wallace becomes engaged to Piella Bakewell, who turns out to be a serial killer.
+Wallace has had three romantic interests.
+The first was wool shop owner Wendolene Ramsbottom, which ended quickly when Wendolene told Wallace that she was allergic to some cheese.
+The second was Lady Campanula Tottington in The Curse of the Were-Rabbit, whom Wallace fondly calls "Totty".
+In A Matter of Loaf & Death, Wallace becomes engaged to Piella Bakewell, who turns out to be a serial killer of bakers.